binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

     Hydra (http://www.thc.org/thc-hydra) finished at 2015-11-07 23:23:03

 A few things to note here.
-Instead of telling hydra what to look for in a failed attempt (`Login=Login:login.php` in our case) we can tell hydra what to look for in a successful attempt with something like the following. `string we expect for success` is hypothetical:
+Instead of telling hydra what to look for in a failed attempt (`Login=Login:login.php` in our case) we can tell hydra what to look for in a successful attempt with something like the following.
+`string we expect for success` is hypothetical:

 {linenos=off, lang=bash}
     hydra -l admin -P /path/and/wordlist.txt 192.168.90.60 http-form-post "/dvwa/login.php:username=^USER^&password=^PASS^&S=string we expect for success" -V

-Hydra has many other options, plenty of good [documentation](http://null-byte.wonderhowto.com/how-to/hack-like-pro-crack-online-web-form-passwords-with-thc-hydra-burp-suite-0160643/) out there along with a decent man page.
+Hydra has many other options.
+Plenty of good [documentation](http://null-byte.wonderhowto.com/how-to/hack-like-pro-crack-online-web-form-passwords-with-thc-hydra-burp-suite-0160643/) out there along with a decent man page.

 ##### Medusa